Skip to content

 Brain-Computer Interface Guide

-Brain Computer Interface Definition
+Brain-Computer Interface Definition

-A simplified BCI definition might describe the technology as communication link between the brain and an external device.
-BCI can be passive or active.
-A passive BCI merely interprets brain signals to give insight into the cognitive state of an individual.
-For example, it may be used to detect a user’s emotional state.
 An active BCI requires users to actively modulate their brain signals to interact with an external device.
-For example, a user may imagine moving their arm causing a robotic arm to move in the same way.
+For example, a user may imagine moving their arm, causing a robotic arm to move similarly.

 Signal Acquisition

-signal processing emotiv bci brain computer interface
+ECoG, LFP, EEG,SU, Otherssignal processing emotiv bci brain computer interface

 Signal Processing

-Common Spatial Filters, Laplacian Filter,
+Autoregressive, Fourier Transform, Common Spatial Filters, Laplacian Filter, Wavelets, Others

 • spellers emotiv bci brain computer interfaceSpellers